Whiteboard Talks: Understanding the ASLR

 We can see issues with toe touch patterns in many populations, from sedentary people to extremely active athletes.
 It indicates that they are more dependent on their legs for stabilization than their core.
 We don’t want that.

 When you break through a pattern you have a small window of opportunity.
 Take advantage of it.
-If we reinsert that deadlifting pattern on a clean toe touch you’ll quickly realize that you don’t need to do that toe touch progression as much.
+If we reinsert that deadlifting pattern on a clean toe touch you’ll quickly realize you don’t need to do that toe touch progression as much.
 The need will diminish because now you’re causing a reset.